Frequently Asked Questions

 COLD SMOKE

-What type of homes will be available at Cold Smoke?
+What type of homes will be at Cold Smoke?

-The 264 apartments will neighbor RiverView Apartments along Highway 64.
+LMLC will develop the 264 apartments that will neighbor RiverView Apartments along Highway 64.
 These eight buildings will contain studio, one-bedroom, and two-bedroom apartments.
 Most will rent directly to local employees, but some may also be available for purchase.

 The Housing Trust will nestle the 125 homes into the hillside across the river and away from the highway.
 The homes will have either two or three bedrooms and a garage.
-There will be a mix of attached and detached homes for sale.
+A mix of attached and detached homes will be available for sale.
+The Housing Trust will solicit bids for this portion of the project.

 Will there be an appreciation cap at Cold Smoke?